Income Stock: Meaning

 Income Stocks are mostly defensive in nature.
 They mostly do not fluctuate with the change in market trends.

 Less Capital Investment

-One of the very important characteristics of Income Stocks is, these companies do not reinvest their profits.
-Rather maximum profits are distributed to the shareholders in the form of dividend payments.
+One of the very important characteristics of Income Stocks is that these companies do not reinvest their profits.
+Instead, maximum profits are distributed to the shareholders in the form of dividend payments.
 Thereby they are left with little funds to make further capital investments.
 As they distribute a major chunk of their profits in the form of dividends, there is lesser capital investment.